ceitt/SWBio-Data-Science-Assessment/README.md

         pip3 install pandas seaborn numpy matplotlib scikit-learn

 ## Running the Script
 #### Download python script and file 'Savary TPM Data.xlsx' to the same folder
-#### Working in the same folder, run the script as written to produce the PCA visulazations for the RSS (long term) and CB (short term) heat stress groups
+#### Working in the same folder, run the script in the command line, leaving as written, to produce the PCA visulazations for the RSS (long term) and CB (short term) heat stress groups
 #### The script will output two plots, 'CBASS Short Term Heat Stress' and 'RSS Long Term Heat Stress which will save into the working folder
 ###### See 'CB.png' and 'RSS.png' for output plots

+###### In the command line of the terminal run:
+        python3 SWBioDataSciProj.py

 ## Data Frames
 ### There are several data frames that are created in this script.
 #### The first set of data frames are those that are extracting the data from each sheet of the Excel file, which are seperated by assigned sample genotype (G8-15)
-#### The second set are those same dataframes, but cut down to only contain the 37 target putative toxin genes with which the analysis will be performed
+#### The second set are those same data frames, but cut down to only contain the 37 target putative toxin genes with which the analysis will be performed
 ##### This is done with each of the 5 genotype data frames
 #### The data frames are then seperated by the treatment types, either the short term (CB) or long term (RSS) treatments
 ###### ie. G8_CB or G8_RSS